confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 4. Details of Vendor/SaaS information.

 The policy for issuing Credentials may demand the information about the Provenance of the Workload.
-This requries work in two fundamental areas (a) Obtaining the provenance information about the workload AND (b) Conveying the provenance information inside the Credential.
+This requries work in two areas (a) Obtaining the provenance information about the workload AND (b) Conveying the provenance information inside the Credential.

 ### Obtaining Workload provenance
 The Workload Provenance can be made available in a transparent manner, which can be audited and verifiable by independent parties.
 While it is a policy of the implementation as to how it obtains the provenance information, the trustworthiness aspect associated to provenance information can be verified during the runtime trustworthiness assessment of a workload, through the means of Remote Attestation, at the time of workload acquiring the credentials from credential issuer.

 ### Integrating Workload Provenance with Credential Issuance
-The provenance information can be attached to the Workload credentials using a well defined protocol.
+The provenance information can be attached to the Workload credentials using a well-defined protocol.

 ## Workload to Platform binding

 ## Remote Attestation
-Remote Attestation plays a fundamental role in attesting the Workload and ensuring that the Workload is running on a platform that provides required trustwrothy guarantees.
+Remote Attestation plays a fundamental role in attesting the Workload and ensuring that the Workload is running on a platform that provides required trustwrothiness guarantees.

 ### Integrating Workload Attestation with Credential Issuance
 The Credential Issuer would process the Attestation Results and apply its own Appraisal Policy for Attestation results prior to issuing Credentials.

 ### Remote Attestation of Composite Workloads